Strongly correlated superfluid order parameters from dc Josephson supercurrents: Current-phase relation

 To explore the behaviour of the current-phase relation at various experimental barrier parameters in our geometry, we have measured $I_s(\varphi)$ with a reduced barrier Gaussian width of 0.63\,$\mu$m and varying barrier height $V_0$.
-The thinner barrier facilitates the observation of the smooth change from a purely sinusoidal current-phase relation $I_c \sin\varphi$ to one with multiple harmonics, as the crossover is predicted to be slower with $V_0$ for thinner barriers \cite{Piazza2010}.
+The relative phase for each value of the applied current is extracted by fitting the interference pattern emerging from the two expanding reservoirs after a time of flight of $9$ ms (see insets of Fig.~1D in the main text), using a cosine-modulated 2D Gaussian profile, i.e.~$n(x,y)=A\exp{\{-x^2/w_x^2-y^2/w_y^2\}} \times \left(1+B \cos(kx+\varphi)\right)$.
+The thinner barrier used here facilitates the observation of the smooth change from a purely sinusoidal current-phase relation $I_c \sin\varphi$ to one with multiple harmonics, as the crossover is predicted to be slower with $V_0$ for thinner barriers \cite{Piazza2010}.
 We observe that for sufficiently high $V_0$ the current-phase relation remains close to ideal case.
 However, as we decrease the $V_0$, it deviates significantly from the sinusoidal form, approaching a linearly increasing trend for the weakest barrier \cite{Spuntarelli2007, Piazza2010}, where the maximum current occurs at $\varphi \approx \pi/5$ (see Fig.~\ref{SM:CurrentPhase}).
-Our phase measurement thus reveals that the current-phase relation indeed depends on the junction transmission properties, even for tunneling barriers always well above the chemical potential, and that it is necessary to take into account higher harmonics to correctly describe the current-phase relation even for moderate barrier transmissions (e.g.~the lowest barrier in Fig.~\ref{SM:CurrentPhase}).
+Our phase measurement thus reveals that the current-phase relation indeed depends on the junction transmission properties, even for tunneling barrier heights well above the chemical potential, and that it is necessary to take into account higher harmonics to correctly describe the current-phase relation also for moderate barrier transmissions (e.g.~the lowest barrier in Fig.~\ref{SM:CurrentPhase}).